The New England Aquarium: Marine Mammal Dive Volunteer (Weekdays)

 - Orientation or Training

-- One consistent day a week for six months
+- Same consistent day each week for 6 months

 - 15 total logged dives, 5 within the past year